 There are no fixed charges for access to the Archives, except when Archives’ material is used for commercial purposes.

-Donations to help offset costs of running and maintaining the Archives are welcomed.
-Donations are also appreciated for copying and research.
+Donations for copying and research to help offset costs of running and maintaining the Archives are welcomed.

 Contact Marist Archives